Please ensure Javascript is enabled for purposes of website accessibility

 This course is split into five manageable units which will not only provide you with a more comprehensive understanding of mental health, but they will also give you the knowledge required to work in a variety of roles within both the mental health and social care sector.

 Ideally you will have completed Level 2 Mental Health Awareness or be able to demonstrate an appropriate level of ability to undertake a Level 3 qualification.
+To enrol on this Adult Learning course you must be aged 19 years or over.

 On this online course, you will study the following units: